Omakase Room by Mitsu

 About Omakase Room by Mitsu

 Omakase Room by Mitsu is a New York City sushi restaurant from chef/owner Mitsunori Isoda.
-For diners comparing sushi options in the city, the verified facts are direct: the cuisine is sushi, the dress code is smart casual, the restaurant is open for dinner hours on Tuesday through Saturday, with Monday and Sunday closed.
+For diners comparing sushi options in the city, the key facts are direct: the cuisine is sushi, the dress code is smart casual, the restaurant is open for dinner hours on Tuesday through Saturday, with Monday and Sunday closed.

-Because the available verified information is limited, the safest way to frame the decision is practical rather than speculative.
 Choose Omakase Room by Mitsu if you are specifically looking for sushi in New York City and the listed hours work for your plans.
 If you want to compare it with other sushi-focused choices, Blue Ribbon Sushi and Moody Tongue Sushi are useful reference points.

 A New York City sushi option for dinner planning

 Omakase Room by Mitsu is best considered when the priority is a sushi dinner in New York City rather than a broad, flexible restaurant category.
-The verified schedule lists Tuesday from 6–11 pm, Wednesday through Saturday from 5–11 pm, closures on Sunday and Monday.
+The schedule lists Tuesday from 6–11 pm, Wednesday through Saturday from 5–11 pm, closures on Sunday and Monday.

 Omakase Room by Mitsu is also listed by Opinionated About Dining among its Top Restaurants in North America, ranked #581 in 2025.
-That recognition offers one verified external signal, but the main confirmed reason to consider the restaurant remains simple: sushi in New York City from chef/owner Mitsunori Isoda.
+That recognition offers one external signal, but the main reason to consider the restaurant remains simple: sushi in New York City from chef/owner Mitsunori Isoda.

 How to compare it with other sushi choices